Richkid1996/Richkid1996/README.md

 - 👋 Hi, I’m @Richkid1996
-- 👀 I’m interested in data analysis and coding
+- 👀 I’m interested in Computer Science and Cybersecurity
-- 🌱 I’m currently learning Python, SQL, and machine learning
+- 🌱 I’m currently learning Python, SQL, and machine learning while also obtaining my Computer Science degree from the University of Louisiana, Lafayette
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...